Flag of Ontario: Reception

 The Toronto Daily Star supported the adoption of the flag stating "the Red Ensign was quite properly rejected as a flag for Canada because it was not an acceptable symbol of the nation as a whole.
 But it is much more suitable as a flag for Ontario".
 A 2001, a survey conducted by the North American Vexillological Association (NAVA) placed the Ontario provincial flag 43rd in design quality out of the 72 Canadian provincial, U.S. state, and U.S. territory flags ranked.
-The design of any flag, however, is entirely subjective and not easily compared.
-Graham Bartram, chief vexillologist at the Flag Institute, noted “There's often a fundamental misunderstanding of flags by politicians.
+The design of any flag, however, is entirely subjective and not easily compared according to some scholars such as Graham Bartram, chief vexillologist at the Flag Institute, who noted "There's often a fundamental misunderstanding of flags by politicians.
 Saying you like a flag because of its design is like saying you like your family because they are all handsome or beautiful.
 You love them because of who they are, unconditionally.
 Flags are a bit like that."
 This remark was made after a 2016 New Zealand flag referendum, in which New Zealanders voted to retain their existing flag, inclusive of the Union Jack.

 The incorporation of traditional or historical symbols is often an important element in flag design.
-Bruce Patterson notes the continued significance of the Red Ensign within the context of Canadian flag design, “while not disparaging the current National Flag...the Red Ensign is worth considering as a part of our history, and after fifty years an acknowledgement of this is certainly not a threat to the position of the National Flag.”
+Bruce Patterson notes the continued significance of the Red Ensign within the context of Canadian flag design, "while not disparaging the current National Flag...the Red Ensign is worth considering as a part of our history, and after fifty years an acknowledgement of this is certainly not a threat to the position of the National Flag."